mozmar/website-howto/docs/index.rst

 Welcome to Mozilla Marketing's Website How To
 ==================================

-This "How To" is aimed at product mangers who are looking to build websites or webpages.
+This "How To" is aimed at product managers who are looking to build websites or webpages.

 Contents: